Animating with Puppet tools

 - H.264 Encoding in After Effects

 - Export an After Effects project as an Adobe Premiere Pro project

 - Rendering and exporting still images and still-image sequences

 - Using the GoPro CineForm codec in After Effects

 Though the Puppet tools work within an effect (the Puppet effect), you don’t apply the effect using the Effect menu or the Effects & Presets panel.
 Use the Puppet tools in the Tools panel to directly apply and work with the effect in the Layer panel or Composition panel.

 The Puppet effect works by deforming part of an image according to the positions of pins that you place and move.
-These pins define what parts of the image should move, what parts should remain rigid, and what parts should be in front when parts overlap.
+These pins define what parts of the image moves, what parts remain rigid, and what parts are be in front when parts overlap.

 Each Puppet tool is used to place and modify a specific type of pin:

 Puppet Pin tool